 Pepsamar can pass into breast milk and may harm a nursing baby.
 Do not use this medicine without telling your doctor if you are breastfeeding a baby.
-Tell your doctor immediately if you experience confusion, unusual tiredness, muscle weakness.
+Tell your doctor immediately if you experience confusion, unusual tiredness, or muscle weakness.

-Before you start taking the capsules, read the manufacturer’s printed information leaflet from inside the pack.
+Before taking the capsules, read the manufacturer’s printed information leaflet from inside the pack.
 It will provide you with more information about Pepsamar and will provide you with a comprehensive list of the side effects you may experience from taking it.

 For indigestion in adults, take one capsule four times a day with meals and once at bedtime.
 The capsules are not suitable for children to take as antacids.
 Antacids are best taken when symptoms are likely to occur.

 If you are taking Pepsamar for aluminum hydroxide to reduce the amount of phosphate in your body, your doctor will tell you how many capsules to take each day.
-You may be asked to take between 4 and 20 capsules a day.
+You may be asked to take between 4 and 20 pills a day.
 Take the capsules spaced throughout the day with your meals.

 Ask your pharmacist if you have any questions about refilling your prescription.